pkp/pkp-docs/orcid/en/appendix-testing-orcid-sandbox.md

 # Appendix:  Testing the ORCID Sandbox

 You are strongly advised  to test the ORCID plugin in the ORCID Sandbox environment using Sandbox ORCID API credentials first to make sure that the OJS/OPS environment is configured  properly, before moving to the production environment and going live with the plugin functionality.
+This chapter explains how to test the plugin.

 ## Obtain ORCID Sandbox API credentials